Alireza3044/bookmark-manager-api/README.md

 # Bookmark Manager API

-A robust RESTful API built with Django REST Framework (DRF) for organizing and managing web bookmarks into nested categories, complete with user authentication, bookmark favoriting, and summary analytics.
+A robust RESTful API built with Django REST Framework (DRF) for organizing and managing web bookmarks into nested categories, complete with token-based user authentication, bookmark favoriting, and summary analytics.

 <!-- Optional: Add an API overview diagram or Postman/Swagger screenshot here -->
 <!-- ![API Overview](path/to/demo.png) -->